mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/plugin_installers_windows.md

 - Install an older version of the plugin for Rhino 4.0
 - Install a new version of the plugin for 32-bit Rhino 5
 - Install a plugin for 64-bit Rhino 5
-- Include a *MyToolbar.rhp* custom toolbar file
+- Include a *MyToolbar.rui* custom toolbar file

 This is possible.
 You need to ...